What causes rapid shallow breathing? 8 possible conditions

-After your medical history is taken, your doctor will listen to your heart and lungs with a stethoscope.
-He or she will use a pulse oximeter to check your oxygen level.
+After taking your medical history, your doctor will listen to your heart and lungs with a stethoscope.
+They’ll use a pulse oximeter to check your oxygen level.
 A pulse oximeter is a small monitor worn on your finger.

 If necessary, the doctor may check your oxygen levels using an arterial blood gas test.
 For this test, the doctor withdraws a small amount of blood from your artery and sends it to a lab for analysis.
-The test causes some discomfort, so anesthesia (a numbing agent) can be applied to the area before having your blood drawn.
+The test causes some discomfort, so your doctor may apply anesthesia (a numbing agent) to the area before drawing your blood.

 Your doctor may want to take a closer look at your lungs to check for lung damage, signs of disease, or infection.
-Commonly, an X-ray is used for this purpose, but in some cases, an ultrasound may be necessary.
-The use of other imaging tests such as an MRI (magnetic resonance imaging) or a CT (computed tomography) scan are rare, but may be necessary.
+Doctors commonly use an X-ray can for this, but in some cases an ultrasound may be necessary.
+Other imaging tests such as an MRI or a CT scan are rare, but may be necessary.

 Treatment options vary depending on the exact cause of the breathing issues.

-Rapid and shallow breathing caused by an infection may be treated with an inhaler used to open the airways, such as albuterol, and antibiotics to help clear the infection.
-Antibiotics are not useful in the case of certain infections.
-In these cases, breathing treatments are used to open the airways while the infection goes away on its own.
+Effective treatments for rapid and shallow breathing caused by an infection are an inhaler that opens the airways, such as albuterol, and antibiotics to help clear the infection.
+Antibiotics aren’t useful for certain infections.
+In these cases, breathing treatments open the airways and the infection goes away on its own.

-Chronic conditions including asthma and COPD do not go away.
+Chronic conditions including asthma and COPD don’t go away.
 However, with treatment you can minimize rapid and shallow breathing.
 Treatment for diseases like this can include prescription medications, inhalers, and oxygen tanks in extreme cases.

 If you experience rapid and shallow breathing as a symptom of an anxiety attack, your doctor will likely recommend a combination of therapy and antianxiety medication.
 These medications could include Xanax, Klonopin, and buspirone.

-If you are still breathing rapidly and the above treatments aren’t working, your doctor will prescribe you a beta-blocker medication to correct your breathing.
+If you’re still breathing rapidly and the above treatments aren’t working, your doctor will prescribe a beta-blocker medication to correct your breathing.
 These medications include acebutolol, atenolol, and bisoprolol.
-They are commonly used to treat high blood pressure.
-They work for rapid, shallow breathing by counteracting the effects of adrenaline (a stress hormone that increases heart rate and breathing).
+They treat rapid, shallow breathing by counteracting the effects of adrenaline.
+Adrenaline is a stress hormone that increases heart rate and breathing.

 Preventative measures depend on the cause of your rapid breathing.
-For instance, if it is caused by asthma, avoiding allergens, strenuous exercise, and irritants like smoke and pollution could prevent attacks.
+For instance, if it’s due to asthma, you should avoid allergens, strenuous exercise, and irritants like smoke and pollution.

-The cause of your hyperventilation might make preventing it difficult.
-However, seeking quick treatment for the underlying cause may stop the problem from worsening or becoming frequent.
+The cause of your hyperventilation might make prevention difficult.
+However, seeking quick treatment for the underlying cause may stop the problem from getting worse or becoming frequent.

 Click to add a symptom to your list